 Image credit: Mycroft AI

-Developers, what if we told you that you don’t have to battle with limited voice platforms?
+Developers, what if we told you that you don’t always have to battle with limited voice platforms?
 That’s right, allow us to introduce you to Mycroft (no, not Microsoft), a virtual assistant that is 100% open source.

 This is the world’s first virtual assistant that’s built by the people, for the people.
 It’s a neutral player in the voice game that can be used by anyone, from curious developers to big corporations.
 Unlike Amazon, Microsoft, and Google; Mycroft provides an open software stack and doesn’t mine your data for advertising.